 2.Makes way for unconditional collaboration

 Digital transformation is an enabler and the means to the end that is productivity.
-In order to make the most of your investments in technology, resources and people, you need to make cross-functional collaboration simpler than ever.
-Cross-function, by definition, in today’s context involves remote teams from across the world, solutions originated in different locations of the world and devices that go beyond traditional form factors.
+In order to make the most of your investments in technology, resources, and people, you need to make cross-functional collaboration simpler than ever.
+Cross-function, by definition, involves remote teams from across the world, solutions originated in different locations of the world and devices that go beyond traditional form factors.

 3.Addresses Nuanced governance – the need of the hour